SAP-samples/teched2022-XP281/exercises/ex2/README.md

 _**NOTE:** for further reference please find out [this tutorial prepared by Dan van Leeuwen](https://developers.sap.com/tutorials/hana-cloud-alerts-custom.html)._

+1. Automated action #1:
-Then the Automation Pilot is to get further details from the HANA Cloud by execute SQL Commandsand (by `QueryDB`)  and provide further detaiils back to the Alert Notification service.
+SAP Automation Pilot is to get further details about the long-running statment from the HANA Cloud by execute SQL Commandsand (by `QueryDB`)  and provide further detaiils back to the Alert Notification service.

 <br>![](/exercises/ex2/images/02_03.png)